INTRODUCTION TO A DIFFERENT KIND OF FAITH

 This may sound like Gnostics were against the church.
 Actually, they wanted to be a part of it, but as one scholar said, "the church kicked them out."
 Yet now some churches may want to revisit these heretics.
 For these Gnostic Gospels bring the surprising news that these so-called false Christians may have something positive to contribute to Christianity, and particularly, how we embrace faith.
 With this emphasis on relationships, their faith in Christ was dynamic, more spiritual, personal, and powerful.
 How powerful?
 If the Gnostic way of faith had prevailed, there would be a different face on Christianity today.
 So what is the Gnostic way of faith?

-By spending some time, you will come to understand why Elaine Pagels of Princeton University teaches that "these gospels can transform what we know as Christianity."
-Surprisingly, as not expected, this transformation is about letting Christianity becoming more spiritual, personal, dynamic rather than static, loving rather judgmental, open to new knowledge, allowing differences of beliefs, and refreshing our faith in Christ.
+Opening your mind to new information, you will come to understand why Elaine Pagels, the author of The Gnostic Gospels, teaches that "these gospels can transform what we know as Christianity."
+Surprisingly, as not expected, this transformation is about letting Christianity becoming more spiritual, personal, dynamic rather than static, loving rather judgmental, open to new knowledge, allowing differences of beliefs, and refreshing our faith in Christ, often called Lord and Savior in these writings.

 What are found are myths.
 Yes, they do have myths in them that reflect the culture of their day.
 This is a problem.
 First, many say this is all they believed, and overlook their deep belief and faith in Jesus.
 Secondly, many write these early Christians off because their myths were false.
 Thus it is easy to jump to the conclusion that because their myths are no longer valid that their faith was invalid.
 The critical thing to know is that although their myths have little value today (yet some of us find them interesting), the Gnostics were not bound by them as immovable and unchangeable truths.
 There is analogy today.